 - The Centers for Disease Control and Prevention reports that more than a third of U.S. adults typically sleep fewer than 7 hours per night, and this includes 12 percent who typically sleep fewer than five hours per night.

 That’s a lot of sleep deprivation, and sleep deprivation leads to accidents.
 If you were injured in a car accident caused by a tired driver, you need an experienced Houston personal injury lawyer.
-The legal team at Stewart J. Guss, Attorney at Law, is here to help.
+The legal team at Stewart J. Guss, Injury Accident Lawyers, is here to help.

 The resulting statistics cite significant dangers for drivers who slept fewer than 7 hours during the past 24 hours and for drivers who slept more than one hour less than they normally sleep (no matter how many hours they normally sleep) when compared to drivers who slept at least 7 of the past 24 hours: